thoughtworks/build-your-own-radar/radars/descriptions/SonarQube.md

-[SonarQube](https://www.sonarqube.org) catches bugs and vulnerabilities in your app, with thousands of automated Static Code Analysis rules.
+[SonarQube](https://www.sonarqube.org) is a platform for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities.

 ### Pros

-* Easy way to integrate code quality metrics with CI/CD pipeline
+- Easy way to integrate code quality metrics with CI/CD pipeline
-* Good resource for improving code quality during the writing process from within the IDE
+- Good resource for improving code quality during the writing process from within the IDE
-* Supports most common languges and IDEs
+- Supports most common languages and IDEs
-* Allows high level monitoring of code quality across many projects quickly
+- Allows high level monitoring of code quality across many projects quickly
+- Detects code smells and evaluates technical debt
-* Linting tool is free
+- Linting tool is free

 ### Cons

-* The Free Qube version of the product only supports scanning master branch
+- The Free Qube version of the product only supports scanning master branch
-* Cloud based version can be costly
+- Cloud based version can be costly
-* Limited
+- Limited

 When decision made: 9/29/2020